The Top 30 Places to Visit in New Jersey this Summer

 Cheer on your knight while sinking your teeth into some delicious food!
 Medieval Times will take you back to the time of kings, queens, knights, and jousting!

 Summer is all about having fun in the sun!
-Make sure to cool off with one of the amazing pools or sprinkler parks in and around Jersey City!
+So, cool off with one of the fantastic pools or sprinkler parks in and around Jersey City!
 Also, don’t forget to check out the Best Indoor and Outdoor Water Parks Around Jersey City!

 Other Places To Check Out: